Demand Generation vs. Lead Generation — What’s The Best Choice For You?

 Demand generation is for people who are new to your brand.
 Lead generation is for people who are slightly more familiar with your brand.

 Sometimes, a demand generation tactic will send unintended messages to a lead.
 And sometimes, a lead generation tactic will scare a very new lead away.
+So, if they sometimes collide, why should you implement both lead and demand generation strategies?

 Implementing both strategies can help your business grow exponentially, as they have similar goals and outcomes.
 Eventually, the purpose of both is to convert leads.
 So, you need both to succeed as a brand.